HOME GUIDES VEGAN LEATHER: EVERYTHING YOU NEED TO KNOW

 For example, Piñatex is a vegan leather made from pineapple leaf fibers, utilizing agricultural waste and providing additional income for pineapple growers.

 Developed by Ananas Anam, Piñatex is produced through an eco-friendly process that reduces the need for land, water, and chemical fertilizers.
-This material closely resembles traditional leather in texture and appearance while offering sustainability and environmental benefits.

 Vegan leather began gaining popularity in the mid-2010s.
 During this period, global attention to environmental and animal rights issues grew, leading more consumers to seek out and choose eco-friendly materials.